 The Remaking of Jackson Ward

-BOOMER visits one of the most historic neighborhoods in the South, Jackson Ward, once branded "Harlem of the South" and "black Wall Street"
+BOOMER visits historic Jackson Ward, once branded "Harlem of the South" and "black Wall Street"

 On balmy evenings a century ago, entrepreneurial legend Maggie Walker perched on the two-story front porch of her Italianate home in Jackson Ward, socializing as she took in the fresh air.
 For Walker, lounging on the porch likely served an unstated purpose, too.
 In a community of free blacks and former slaves, Walker – a bank president, newspaper editor and civil rights activist – was the embodiment of the American dream, who inspired just by being seen.

 “She added those porches onto the front of the building and she would sort of hold court,” says Selden Richardson, historian and author of Built by Blacks: African American Architecture & Neighborhoods in Richmond, Va.
 Walker’s visibility was not rooted in being ostentatious about her wealth or position as an elite leader whose houseguests included such luminaries as Langston Hughes.

 “She did that consciously as an effort to demonstrate what could be done through enterprise and hard work.
 My feeling is she was self-advertising the lifestyle by hanging out on her front porch, which is an interesting intersection of architecture and society,” Richardson says.